awslabs/amazon-timestream-connector-prometheus/README.md

 >**NOTE**: All configuration options keys are *case-sensitive*

 When running the Prometheus Connector on AWS Lambda, configuration options need to be set as Lambda environment variables.
-When configuring the Prometheus Connector on AWS Lambda, use the values in the `Lambda Option` column.

 ### Standard Configuration Options